Label: KOSELUGO- selumetinib capsule

 Clinical Studies and Model-Informed Approaches

-Effect of Strong or Moderate CYP3A4 Inhibitors: Concomitant use of itraconazole (strong CYP3A4 inhibitor) increased selumetinib AUC by 49% and Cmax by 19%.
-Concomitant use of erythromycin (moderate CYP3A4 inhibitor) is predicted to increase selumetinib AUC by 41% and Cmax by 23%.
+Strong or Moderate CYP3A4 Inhibitors: Selumetinib AUC increased by 1.5-fold and Cmax by 1.2-fold following concomitant administration of itraconazole (strong CYP3A4 inhibitor).
+Concomitant use of erythromycin (moderate CYP3A4 inhibitor) is predicted to increase selumetinib AUC by 1.4-fold and Cmax by 1.2-fold.

-Effect of Strong or Moderate CYP3A4 Inducers: Concomitant use of rifampicin (strong CYP3A4 inducer) decreased selumetinib AUC by 51% and Cmax by 26%.
+Strong or Moderate CYP3A4 Inducers: Selumetinib AUC decreased by 51% and Cmax by 26% following concomitant administration of rifampicin (strong CYP3A4 inducer).
 Concomitant use of efavirenz (moderate CYP3A4 inducer) is predicted to decrease selumetinib AUC by 38% and Cmax by 22%.

 In Vitro Studies